navidrome/website/content/en/docs/Overview/_index.md

 - Ready to use **Raspberry Pi** binaries available
 - Automatically **monitors your library** for changes, importing new files and reloading new metadata
 - **Themeable**, modern and responsive **Web interface** based on [Material UI](https://material-ui.com)
 - **Compatible** with all Subsonic/Madsonic/Airsonic clients.
-See bellow for a list of tested clients
+See below for a list of tested clients
 - **Transcoding** on the fly.
 Can be set per user/player. **Opus encoding is supported**

 ## Apps